First points of entry and non-first points of entry for aircraft

 Under Biosecurity Regulation 56(4)(a)&(b), all staff who are involved with facilitating international arrivals must be aware of the biosecurity risks posed by their operations and know how to report them.

 We have developed a biosecurity awareness package to help FPOE operators meet these obligations.
-The package provides information about common and emerging biosecurity risks that you may see in a port environment.
+The package provides information about common and emerging biosecurity risks that you may see in an airport environment.
 It also describes how you can work with us to minimise the risk of exotic pests and diseases entering Australia.

 Changes and variations to FPOEs